Skip to Content

 The hike through Johnston Canyon is an easy walk with huge rewards.
 The boardwalk along the path leads you right into a canyon filled with seven glacial waterfalls that cascade over rocky cliffs.
 You can get right next to the water flowing from Johnston Creek and close enough to waterfalls to feel the spray of the water on your face!

-This is also a great place in the winter!
-The waterfalls freeze over and create layers of giant icicles, which are incredible to look at.
-The ice on the Lower and Upper Waterfalls here also takes on a blue color that is quite beautiful.
+This is also a great place to visit in the winter.
+The waterfalls freeze over and create layers of giant icicles, which are just incredible to look at.
+The ice on the Lower and Upper Waterfalls here also takes on a blue color that is super beautiful!
 It’s a good idea to book a guided ice walk tour in the winter to ensure you’re safe and have the right gear.

 5. Castle Cliff Viewpoint